CHIN-FM

 CHIN-FM (100.7 MHz) is a commercial radio station in Toronto, Ontario, Canada.
 It broadcasts a Multilingual radio format and is owned by CHIN Radio/TV International.
 It is co-owned with CHIN 1540 AM and CHIN-1-FM at 91.9 MHz.
 All three stations have separate ethnic programme schedules.
 The studios and offices are on College Street in the Palmerston-Little Italy neighbourhood of Toronto.

-CHIN-FM has an effective radiated power (ERP) of 8,500 watts.
+CHIN-FM has an effective radiated power (ERP) of 7,750 watts.
 The transmitter is atop the CN Tower.

 Programming

-CHIN-FM's weekday programming is primarily in Portuguese, Italian, Spanish and South Asian languages.
-On weekends, Kurdish, Serbian, Slovenian and Caribbean programming is heard.
+CHIN-FM's weekday programming is primarily in Portuguese, Mandarin, Cantonese, and South Asian languages.
+On weekends, Kurdish, Serbian, Slovenian and Caribbean programming is also heard.

 History

 CHIN-FM first signed on in 1967.
 The previous year, CHIN 1540 began broadcasting ethnic programming, one of the first multilingual stations in Canada.
 Its owners were granted a construction permit to add an FM station in Toronto with separate ethnic programming.

 CHIN-AM-FM were started by Toronto broadcaster Johnny Lombardi and his then-partner James Ditson Service, a former mayor of North York.
 They saw a need for multilingual radio for Toronto's growing ethnic communities.